 Any bookstore, online store, library, or school that Ingram (or any of our other distribution partners) distributes to can order your book.
 You, the publisher, are also able to order your book directly from your IngramSpark account for any of the several reasons why you may want to do so.

-Customers are able to order your books through bookstores, online retailers, or direct from you if you have an author website or author event at which you sell your books.
+Customers are able to order your books through bookstores, online retailers, or directly from you if you have an author website or author event at which you sell your books.
 Customers cannot order your book directly from Ingram because only you, as the publisher, have access to direct printing and shipping costs, and only sources who have agreements with Ingram’s book distribution services can order books through distribution.

 Don’t Limit Your Distribution

 The best part about Ingram’s distribution is that you aren’t putting all of your eggs into one distribution basket.
 Because Ingram distributes to all of the major players (online and physical stores, libraries, gift shops, Big Box chains, Apple, and many more around the globe), you have access to an incredible amount of opportunities to sell your book.

 Entering into exclusive deals with Amazon and beyond limits your distribution and your book’s potential reach.
 While Amazon is a very large part of overall book sales, it is not the whole marketplace and we recommend not wagering your book’s future by ignoring every other retail option.
 Doing so could be turning your back on potential sales.